ansible-collections/amazon.cloud/docs/amazon.cloud.s3objectlambda_access_point_module.rst

 Synopsis
 --------
-- Create and manage Object Lambda Access Point resource policy document.
+- Create and manage Object Lambda Access Points used to access S3 buckets.